She was a greater talent than many of the men of this period.

 Cora “Lovie” Austin (1887 – 1972)

-Not nearly as well-known today as her peer, Lil Hardin Armstrong, Lovie Austin was a successful bandleader, composer, musician, arranger, and singer, during the blues era of the 1920’s.
+Not nearly as well-known today as her peer Lil Hardin Armstrong, Lovie Austin was a successful bandleader, composer, musician, arranger, and singer, during the blues era of the 1920’s.
 In her heyday, she and Armstrong were two of the best jazz blues piano players around!
 After moving to Chicago, she began her career in vaudeville, playing the piano and accompanying singers, including her idol, Ma Rainey.
 She also had her own band, the Blues Serenaders.
-As a composer, she worked with Louis Armstrong on “Heebie Jeebies” and she composed Bessie Smith’s famous song, “Down Hearted Blues”, as well as many others.
+As a composer, she worked with Louis Armstrong on “Heebie Jeebies,” and she composed Bessie Smith’s famous song, “Down Hearted Blues”, as well as many others.
 With the decline of the blues in the early 1930’s, she went on to become the musical director of the Monogram Theater, a T.O.B.A. venue*, for 20+ years.

-Another famous jazz pianist, the trailblazer Mary Lou Williams, said Austin was her biggest influence, after seeing her perform and conduct as a child.
+Another famous jazz pianist, the trailblazer Mary Lou Williams, cites Austin as her biggest influence, after seeing her perform and conduct as a child.
 Williams said: “My entire concept was based on the few times I was around Lovie Austin.
 She was a fabulous woman and a fabulous musician, too.
 I don’t believe there’s a woman around now who could compete with her.
 She was a greater talent than many of the men of this period”.

 To celebrate this unsung heroine, here are a couple of her songs:

 Performing “Southern Blues” with Ma Rainey, check out Lovie Austin and her Blues Serenaders: https://www.youtube.com/watch?

 Here’s Bessie Smith singing “Down Hearted Blues”: https://www.youtube.com/watch?

 *T.O.B.A., Theatre Owners Booking Association, the vaudeville circuit for African-American performers